-Fly Fishing the historic seaport of Georgetown South Carolina
+Fishing Charters Georgetown South Carolina

 The historic sea port of Georgetown is not only the third oldest city in South Carolina but it’s the third largest water shed on the East Coast.
 Four major rivers confluence at the bay; the Black , PeeDee , Waccamaw and the Sampit.
 The fresh and saltwater confluences throughout the bay and North Inlet Reserve provide essential nutrients and staging points for migrating marine life as well as breeding grounds for many species.
-The game fish like the Red Drum, Speckled Sea Trout, Flounder and Black drum all call these waters home.
-The diversity of Winyah Bay – North Inlet Reserve offers sportsman many opportunities to fish using many tactics.
+The diversity of Winyah Bay – North Inlet Reserve offers fisherman opportunities to fish using many tactics.
 The fish in these waters move as much as the mud flats and sand bars do with each passing tide.
-The bay is a very large and unforgiving place.
-With its many hazards and obstructions local knowledge is paramount.
-We log over one hundred days a year fishing these areas which helps keep us dialed in to the changes.
+Winyah Bay tides run hard creating lots of current.
+With its heavy current and many obstructions local knowledge is paramount.
+Logging over a hundred days a year on the water of Winyah Bay and North Inlet helps keep us dialed in to the changes.